rudedude2015501/SmartTick/README.md

 ## :mag_right: Testing

-To build testing containers and run testing services together: `docker compose --profile testing up --build`
-+ We add the `--profile` flag so Docker can run the testing services independently from our development services

 ### Frontend
-To run the the frontend testing service independently: `docker compose --profile testing up testfrontend`
+To run the the frontend testing service: `docker compose --profile testing up testfrontend`
 + For cleaner, easier to read output, run: `docker compose --profile testing run --rm testfrontend`
    + To run with coverage tests, append `coverage` to the command above